First seven ecumenical councils: Council of Chalcedon (451)

+Aftermath

+The Miaphysite faction held another council at Ephesus, the Third Council of Ephesus, in which it condemned the Council of Chalcedon including the Tome of Leo, in addition to Eutychianism, and reaffirmed the 12 Anathemas of Saint Cyril.
+This was signed by 500-700 bishops.

 Second Council of Constantinople (553)

-This council condemned certain writings and authors which defended the christology of Nestorius.
-This move was instigated by Emperor Justinian in an effort to conciliate the monophysite Christians, it was opposed in the West, and the Popes' acceptance of the council caused a major schism.
+This council condemned certain writings and authors which defended the Christology of Nestorius.
+This move was instigated by Emperor Justinian in an effort to conciliate the Miaphysite Christians, which made up the majority of the east.
+It was opposed in the West, and the Popes' acceptance of the council caused a major schism.

 Three Chapters

 Prior to the Second Council of Constantinople was a prolonged controversy over the treatment of three subjects, all considered sympathetic to Nestorianism, the heresy that there are two separate persons in the Incarnation of Christ.
 Emperor Justinian condemned the Three Chapters, hoping to appeal to miaphysite Christians with his anti-Nestorian zeal.
 Monophysites believe that in the Incarnate Christ there is only one nature (i.e. the divine) not two while miaphysites believe that the two natures of Christ are united as one and are distinct in thought only.

-Eastern Patriarchs supported the Emperor, but in the West his interference was resented, and Pope Vigilius resisted his edict on the grounds that it opposed the Chalcedonian decrees.
+Some eastern patriarchs supported the Emperor, but in the West his interference was resented, and Pope Vigilius resisted his edict on the grounds that it opposed the Chalcedonian decrees.